coldtype/coldtype/docs/tutorials/overview.rst

 Another core tenet of Coldtype is that it should be easy to trigger things like `render-all` in a variety of ways.

 For instance, you can also type ``render_all`` into the command line prompt and hit enter.
-Or you can abbreviate that and just type in ``ra`` and hit enter.
+Or you can abbreviate that and just type in ``a`` and hit enter.

 You can also hook that action up to a MIDI controller, by writing ``~/.coldtype.py`` configuration file.
 (More on that in the MIDI tutorial.)